approov/quickstart-xamarin-refit/README.md

     <img src="readme-images/app-startup.png" width="256" title="Shapes App Startup">
 </p>

-Click on the `Hello`/Left button and you should see this:
+Click on the `Hello` button and you should see this:

 <p>
     <img src="readme-images/hello-okay.png" width="256" title="Hello Okay">
 </p>

 This checks the connectivity by connecting to the endpoint `https://shapes.approov.io/v1/hello`.
-Now press the `Shape`/Right button and you will see this:
+Now press the `Shape` button and you will see this:

 <p>
     <img src="readme-images/shapes-bad.png" width="256" title="Shapes Bad">